Forgejo FAQ

 Where can I report a security vulnerability?

 Security issues are managed by a team sharing the effort between Codeberg and Forgejo.
-The security team is available at security@forgejo.org (GPG public key 1B638BDF10969D627926B8D9F585D0F99E1FB56F) and is tasked to identify, define, and respond to vulnerabilities.

-Is Forgejo licensed under AGPL?
+Is Forgejo licensed under the GPL?

-No. The license of Forgejo is MIT.
+No. The license of Forgejo is GPL v3+.

 Why are container images published with the 7.0 tag?